Euclidean Geometry

 In ancient times, geometry was the predominant form of mathematics.
 It was to be carried out only with an unmarked ruler and a compass.
 This ensured that all resulting constructions and proofs were traceable without the need for measurements.
 The simplest form that can be drawn with a ruler is a line, while the compass is used to draw a circle.

-Equilateral triangle and square originate from two equally sized circles, shifted along a straight line so that the distance between their centers equals their radius.
+Equilateral triangle and square have their origin in two circles of equal size that have been shifted along a straight line so that the distance between their centers equals their radius.

-Equilateral Triangles: The intersection points of the two circles with the line form the vertices of two equilateral triangles (black triangles, center).
-These triangles are created by connecting the intersection points with the centers of the circles.
+Equilateral triangles: The intersections of the two circles with the line form the vertices of two equilateral triangles (black triangles, center).
+These are created by connecting the intersection points with the centers of the circles.

-Square Construction: If the two intersection points of the circles are connected, a line is formed that serves as the diameter of a smaller circle (shaded circle).
-The intersection points of this smaller circle with the two larger circles, as well as the line, define the vertices of a square (gray shaded, center).
+Square construction: If the two intersection points of the circles are connected, a line is created that serves as the diameter of a smaller circle (shaded circle).
+The intersections of this smaller circle with the two larger circles and with the line define the vertices of a square (gray shaded, center).

-Length Ratios: The line connecting the intersection points of the large circles (gray vertical, center) corresponds to twice the sine of 60°.
-This line divides the distance between the centers of the circles, which corresponds to the radius, into two equal parts, corresponding to the cosine of 60°.
-This division occurs at a quarter and three-quarters of the diameter along the centerline.
+Length ratios: The line connecting the intersections of the large circles (gray vertical, center) corresponds to twice the sine of 60°.
+This line divides the distance between the centers of the circles, which equals the radius, into two equal parts corresponding to the cosine of 60°.
+This division occurs at one quarter and three quarters of the diameter along the center line.

-By extending the construction with additional circles, whose centers are shifted by one radius length along the line (mouseover), the intersection points of the four circles can be used to draw parallel lines.
-This construction creates a regular dodecagon.
-The intersection points of the two middle circles form the center of this dodecagon (black stars).
+By extending the construction with additional circles whose centers are each shifted by one radius length along the line (mouseover), the intersections of the four circles can be used to draw parallel lines.
+This construction produces a regular dodecagon.
+The intersections of the two middle circles form the center of these dodecagons (black stars).

-With this method, using only two circles and possibly two additional auxiliary circles, regular 3-, 4-, 6-, and 12-sided polygons can be constructed.
-The necessary circles generate a total of seven relevant intersection points along the line.
+With this method, using only two circles and optionally two additional auxiliary circles, regular triangles, squares, hexagons, and dodecagons can be constructed.
+The necessary circles create a total of seven relevant intersection points on the line.

 3-Angle